mariosn-phys/dns-matlab-gpu/README.md

 Options
 ------------
-field_path | set path of DNS save state folder, fmt | format of time in filenames, default is '%04.2f' diag_file | filename for basic diagnostic quantities (Input, energy, CFL) Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step, solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), psolv | 1 enables parallel pool to build solvers, 0 for serial mode npc | number of cores to utilize in the parallel pool af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, modf | 'c' for Couette flow , 'p' for Poiseuille constant pressure, 'm' for Poiseuille constant mass, 'z' no flow,
+field_path | set path of DNS save state folder, fmt | format of time in filenames, default is '%04.2f', diag_file | filename for basic diagnostic quantities (Input, energy, CFL), Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step, solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), psolv | 1 enables parallel pool to build solvers, 0 for serial mode, npc | number of cores to utilize in the parallel pool, af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, modf | 'c' for Couette flow , 'p' for Poiseuille constant pressure, 'm' for Poiseuille constant mass, 'z' no flow,